 Documenting the Withdrawal

 In addition to the gift letter, you need proof that the money came from the donor or donor’s account.
-This involves, depending on how the donor paid, a copy of the cancelled personal check, cancelled certified check, money order, withdrawal slip from the donor’s bank account.
-Also, ask your donor to have a copy of his or her bank statement showing the withdrawal of the money.
+This involves, depending on how the donor paid, a copy of the canceled personal check, canceled certified check, money order, withdrawal slip from the donor’s bank account.
+Also, ask your donor to have a copy of their bank statement showing the withdrawal of the money.

 More on Employer Assistance

 Fannie Mae permits your employer, including a credit union affiliated with your employer, to loan you money for a down payment under certain circumstances: